Fiorellaps/MachineLAlign/README.md

 # Run the API Rest

-The we application can be run going to `/webpage` and writting:
+The we application can be run going to `/webpage` and writing:

 `